aspose-html/Aspose.HTML-Documentation/content/net/how-to-articles/how-to-change-background-color/_index.md

 ---
-title: How-to Articles | HTML questions in C# examples
+title: How to Change Background Color?
-linktitle: How-to Articles
+linktitle: How to Change Background Color
 type: docs
-weight: 60
+weight: 20
 description: How-to articles chapter helps you to learn some basic HTML, including how to use HTML elements and tags, place text on a page, add images, use HTML colors, etc.
 keywords: how to article, html questions, html learning, c# examples
 lastmod: "2022-03-28"